f-droid/fdroid-website/_docs/FAQ_-_App_Developers.md

 ### How do I get my app removed?

-Ok, this isn't a frequently asked question, but: To get your app removed, you could use a license for future versions that prohibits anyone from distributing it, or you could introduce proprietary binaries into your source code.
-Both of those things will ensure that those future versions do not appear in our repository, but you would have to go a lot further (e.g. serious security flaws in the previous versions, combined with unpublished source code and an uncooperative attitude) for us to actually remove the whole application.

-If, for whatever reason, you would simply prefer us not to distribute the app then we can only apologise.
+Ok, this isn't a frequently asked question, but: If, for whatever reason, you would simply prefer us not to distribute the app then we can only apologise.
 You deserve respect for your work which you've released under a Free Software license, and it wouldn't be pleasant for us to have to go against your wishes.
 However, the alternative is for us to deny use of the software to all our users.

+### How can my app get removed?

+Any changes to your app that result in a violation of our [inclusion policy](../Inclusion_Policy) will get your app removed or archived.
+E.g. you could use a license for future versions that prohibits anyone from distributing it, or you could introduce proprietary binaries into your source code.
+Both of those things will ensure that those future versions do not appear in our repository, but you would have to go a lot further (e.g.  serious security flaws in the previous versions, combined with unpublished source code and an uncooperative attitude) for us to actually remove the whole application.

+In some rare cases we also have to comply with [take-down requests](../Take-Down_Requests) in accordance with our other policies.
+Generally speaking we recommend steering clear of trademark and copyright infringements.

 ### I see apps on the big stores that are blatant copies.
 Wouldn't it be better if I made my app closed source?